 The winemaking region of Champagne is known for its sparkling white wine.
 This is one of the most famous and posh areas of France with many well-known Champagne companies like Moet and Chandon, that have cellars and vineyards.
 This region is intended to enjoy at a leisurely pace if you truly want to appreciate what it has to offer.

-Burgundy has it all - glorious countryside and vineyards, amazing gastronomy, a fabulous history, picturesque villages, awesome towns, the Burgundy Canal and an incredible capital city - Dijon.
+Burgundy has it all - glorious countryside and vineyards, amazing gastronomy, a fabulous history, picturesque villages, awesome towns, the Burgundy Canal and an incredible capital city, Dijon.
 There are also more chateaux in this region than any other in France.

 Brittany is a place that is not usually on a lot of traveler’s lists.
 France’s northwest cul-de-sac that reaches out into the Atlantic Ocean is just too far off the beaten path for many tourists.
 However, this can make all the more reason to visit.
 With over 1,500 miles of jaw-dropping panoramic coastline, charming medieval towns and villages, and the amazing diversity on display, there are really great things to see in Brittany.